 If your debit card becomes physically lost or stolen, you have multiple options to “freeze” and replace your card.
 Start by notifying your bank as soon as you know your card is missing.
 This can help limit unauthorized activity.

-Even with all the policies and safeguards in place to protect you, you must still do your part to prevent fraud.
-After all, no one wants to visit the ATM only to find out their account is negative.
-Protect yourself by following these tips:
+Even with all the policies and safeguards in place to protect you, you should still do your part to prevent fraud.
+After all, no one wants to be a victim of fraud.

 Shopping online is easy and convenient — but is it safe?
 There are a few things you can do to help keep your identity, and your dollars, protected.